 - (41) a.
 Het is misschien wel leuk da Marsha ook gaat. it is perhaps PRT nice that Marsha also goes "It is perhaps nice that Marsha also goes." - b.
 Leuk is het misschien wel da Marsha ook gaat. nice is it perhaps PRT that Marsha also goes "It is perhaps nice that Marsha also goes."

-Possible solution: because of this restriction, zo cannot be fronted together with misschien wel \rightarrow zo is moved to a position higher than the adverb, but inside IP.
+[Belgian Dutch] - Possible solution: because of this restriction, zo cannot be fronted together with misschien wel $\rightarrow$ zo is moved to a position higher than the adverb, but inside IP.
 When IP is elided, so is zo, since it is still in IP.

-!
-This rather ad hoc solution is not completely satisfactory: remaining questions Where exactly does zo move to and why?
+Problem: this rather ad hoc solution is not completely satisfactory

+→ remaining questions: Where exactly does zo move to and why?
 Why does zo HAVE to move when misschien wel (niet) moves, and only in that case?